Harmonic Analysis (RMA) Worksheet for the song: After You've Gone.

 Related Lessons

-Related Lessons for After You've Gone
+Related Lessons for After You've Gone.

 Related Lesson Series

-Related Lessons Series for After You've Gone
+Related Lessons Series for After You've Gone.

 Harmonic Analysis for Scale and Chord Selection

-Updated: 27 Feb 2023
+Updated: 09 Jun 2023

-Harmonic Analysis is the process used to determine the harmonic function of chords within a chord progression or song.
-A chord progression is defined as a sequence of chords, each chord has a root and is a particular chord type.
-The relationship of a chord's to a scale determines its function within that scale's tonality.
+Harmonic Analysis (HA), also known as the study of chord relationships, is the method used to identify the harmonic role of chords within a chord progression or song.
+A chord progression refers to a sequence of chords, with each chord having a root note and belonging to a specific chord type.
+The function of a chord within a particular scale's tonality is determined by its relationship to that scale.

 Related Books & Charts

-Related Books for After You've Gone
+Related Books for After You've Gone.

 Harmonic Analysis for Scale Selection and Chord Substitution